aweshin/sinatra-first-app/README.md

 ## About This App

 This is a Sinatra App for heroku deployment.
-Also this is a twitter_bot powered by heroku.
+Also this is a twitter_bot powered by heroku.(Twitter locale is only Japanese. sorry...)
 This App uses Twitter REST API with database (Active Record).
   - Production: PostgreSQL
   - Development: SQLite3